sbb-design-systems/lyne-components/DEVELOPER.md

 ### Debugging with IntelliJ

+It is possible to debug tests and/or run them in isolation also with Intellij IDEA.
+From the title bar, open the 'Run' menu, then select 'Edit configuration'.
+Create and save a new `npm` configuration with the following parameters, possibly replacing `test:csr` with either `test:ssr:hydrated` or `test:ssr:non-hydrated` to test SSR:

+- Command: `run`
+- Scripts: `test:csr`
+- Arguments: `--watch --filter **/$FileName$ --debug`

+Finally, open the file you want to test and run the script.

 ## Starting showcase

 To start the showcase, run `yarn start`.
 This will run the devserver in watch mode.